Housing Element Update

 RHNA stands for “Regional Housing Needs Assessment.”
 Every eight years, the State of California provides the number of housing units that should be accommodated in the Southern California region.
 The Southern California Regional Association of Governments (SCAG) takes that larger number and devises a methodology to allocate the units among the SCAG region.
 As a part of the Housing Element, Garden Grove must demonstrate to the State that there is available capacity for the units allocated to the City.
 This year, the regional allocation, and therefore our Garden Grove City allocation, was significantly larger than it has been in past years.
 This large allocation was a result of the State responding to the housing crisis by considering both “projected need” (i.e., units we need to accommodate new residents) and “existing need” (i.e., units we need to alleviate challenges like overcrowding and homelessness).
 The allocation also takes affordability into account by identifying the percentage of units that are needed at each income level (very low, low, moderate, and above moderate).

-The exact RHNA allocation as released by SCAG in September 2020 is 19,122 units.
-Of this total allocation, approximately 21% should be available to very-low income units, 15% to low income, 17% to moderate income, and 47% to market rate.
+The final RHNA allocation as released by SCAG is 19,168 units.
+Of this total allocation, approximately 36% should be available to very-low and low income units, 17% to moderate income, and 47% to market rate.

 Visit the SCAG website for more information on RHNA and the RHNA allocation process.